 At Melbourn Village College, we are committed to supporting the emotional wellbeing and mental health of all our students.
+Below you will find lots of resources and links to support positive mental health and wellbeing.

-Our Support in School
+Support in School

 - Our provision is led by the Mental Health Champion.